-During the holiday season, Greece is filled with the delicious aroma of sugary-sweet traditional treats, floating out from houses and bakeries as people prepare for the holiday season.
+During the Christmas season, Greece is filled with the delicious aroma of sugary-sweet traditional Greek desserts, floating out from houses and bakeries as people prepare for the holiday season.

 Featuring traditional Greek flavors like nuts, citrus, spices like cinnamon and clove, and sweet honey syrup, Greek treats are the perfect welcome to the holiday season, and once you try them, you’ll crave them every year.
 Many of delicious, festive treats are also associated with Greek history or a particular custom, tying in folklore with cuisine.

 Melomakarona and Kourabiedes: The most popular Greek Desserts at Christmas

 The two most popular Christmastime sweets in Greece are undoubtedly melomakarona and kourabiedes.
 As they’re the two most widely made, there is a bit of a debate between fans of the cookies that sparks up again each holiday season — which Christmas cookies are better, kourabiedes or melomakarona?

 Either one you try first, you won’t be disappointed — melomakarona and kourabiedes are both incredibly tasty.

 Kourabiedes are a kind of shortbread cookie, perfectly sweet and satisfying, filled with almonds and topped with powdered sugar.
 Depending on the region, Greek kourabiedes can also have a splash of brandy or rosewater inside to add some extra flavor.

 The word kourabiedes comes from the Turkish word kurabiye, which itself was borrowed from the Arabic qurabiya, all of which refer to this type of biscuit.
 Cookies like kourabiedes are made across the Balkans and the Middle East.